Book Guide / Reading Order

 This is many readers’ favorite series by far … and, fun note: We wrote it before AI became mainstream.
 Funny how much we’re getting right already.

 There’s also a prequel in the same world called Future Proof, as well as possibly my favorite series of all: The Future of Sex.
 FOS tells the story of a chosen-one-type prodigy named Chloe Shaw who becomes extremely important in the later core-series books.
+This series is a hard-R and you don’t NEED to read it if you’re not into that, but again: it’s my favorite of all my series.

 As always, I like the idea of reading in the order I wrote the books because that way each read is informed by what I knew at the time.
 That order is: